-Command lcon Shortcut Sub-menu Function New SmartDes SmartDesign Opens the appropriate New file HDL dialog box and prompts you to enter a name and specify additional SmartDesign Testbench options (if necessary) HDL Testbench SDC (sdc) Physical Design Constraint (PDC) Simulation Script (do) Open Opens the Open dialog box; enables you to select a file to open Close <filename></filename> Closes the current file; the Project Manager remains open Save <filename></filename> Ctrl + S Saves the current file Save <filename> As</filename> Saves the current file as a different type (such as a TXT file) Import Files Opens the Import Files dialog box; enables you to import project files into the Project Manager.
+Command lcon Shortcut Sub-menu Function New SmartDesign Opens the appropriate New file HDL dialog box and prompts you to enter a name and specify additional SmartDesign Testbench options (if necessary) HDL Testbench SDC (sdc) Physical Design Constraint (PDC) Simulation Script (do) Open Opens the Open dialog box; enables you to select a file to open Close <filename></filename> Closes the current file; the Project Manager remains open Save <filename></filename> H Ctrl + S Saves the current file Save <filename> As</filename> Saves the current file as a different type (such as a TXT file) Import Files Opens the Import Files dialog box; enables you to import project files into the Project Manager.
 Types include HDL Source Files, HDL Stimulus Files, Blocks, I/O Constraint (PDC) Files, Timing Constraint files, and more.

 Command lcon Shortcut Sub-menu Function Link Files Create Link Opens the Create Link dialog box; browse to select the file you wish to link.
 Linked files are added to the Design Explorer in the Modules defined in multiple files list.
 Change All Links Opens the Change All Links dialog box; enables you to update/change all the links for the files in your project at once.
 Unlink All: Copy Files Locally Copies all linked files to your local project.
-VHDL Library > Add Library Adds VHDL library to your Design Hieararchy Rename Library Renames an existing VHDL library Remove Library Removes an existing VHDL library from your project Print Displays the Print dialog box (if available); allows you to print whatever element of the project you are working on
+Export Allows you to export I/O PDC, Floorplan PDC, Netlist, Back- Annotated Data, and Design Summary.
+VHDL Library > Add Library Adds VHDL library to your Design Hieararchy Rename Library Renames an existing VHDL library Remove Library Removes an existing VHDL library from your project Print Reports 6 Displays the Print dialog box (if available); allows you to print a report that contains project information and device details.